 Controlling Access to Objectionable Material

 Adult and other potentially objectionable material has become increasingly available to children through broadcast and subscription television, movies, video and audio recordings, video games and the Internet.
-For television viewing, since January 1, 2000, the Federal Communications Commission has required new television sets 13 inches or larger to contain a V-chip, a device that allows parents or other caregivers to block television programming that they don’t want their children to watch.
+For television viewing, since January 1, 2000, the Federal Communications Commission (FCC) has required new television sets 13 inches or larger to contain a V-chip, a device that allows parents or other caregivers to block television programming that they don’t want their children to watch.
 Personal computers that include a television tuner and a monitor of 13 inches or more are also required to include a V-chip.
 For more information about this technology, see our consumer guide The V-Chip: Putting Restrictions on What Your Children Watch.

 - the existence and availability of advanced blocking technologies that are compatible with various communications devices;